Select Page The Burden of Black Women Burying their Pain: 3 Ways to Fix It “Iyanla” Style

 After Iyanla took everyone’s edges when she called Neffe a #GutterSnipe this season I had to take a pause and truly reflect on how exactly Iyanla helps people “fix their life.”
 Each season I take notes and study her process as if I am a student in “Fix My Life” 101.
 The lessons are endless and valuable if apply to your own life.

-For your reference, here is the definition of gutter snipe!
+For your reference, here is the d

 Now everyone may not agree with her methods, but I for one do since my work as a Confidence Coach for Women requires similar tools and techniques to help women unleash their fierce.